jrblevin/ctgames-qe/README.md

 # Replication Package for "Identification and Estimation of Continuous Time Dynamic Discrete Choice Games"

-[Identification and Estimation of Continuous Time Dynamic Discrete Choice Games][ctgames]
-[Jason R. Blevins][jblevins]

 ## Overview

+This package contains the replication code for "[Identification and Estimation of Continuous Time Dynamic Discrete Choice Games][ctgames]" by [Jason R. Blevins][jblevins].
-The code in this replication package implements structural estimation and Monte Carlo experiments for two continuous-time dynamic discrete choice models analyzed in the paper.
+The code implements structural estimation and Monte Carlo experiments for two continuous-time dynamic discrete choice models analyzed in the paper.
 Replication instructions below are organized into two main sections corresponding to these two models.

 The first model (`mc1p` directory) is a continuous-time single-agent renewal model inspired by Rust (1987) that analyzes optimal bus engine replacement decisions.
-There are two main programs for this model: `rustct` carries out the structural estimation of the model with real data while `mc1p` carries out the Monte Carlo experiments.
+There are two main programs: `rustct` carries out the estimation of the model with real data while `mc1p` carries out the Monte Carlo experiments.

 The second model (`mcnp` directory) is a continuous-time quality ladder model based on Ericson and Pakes (1995) that analyzes oligopoly dynamics with entry,